-Shannon Cooper is an Australian health and wellness coach known for her blog, My Food Religion.
-When she became a mother in 2014, she made up a decision to raise her daughter on a very particular diet without any sugar or carbs!
-That's quite controversial, but Cooper proved all the cynics wrong.
+Shannon Cooper, an Australian health and wellness coach, is famous for her blog, My Food Religion.
+When she gave birth to a baby girl in 2014, she decided to raise her daughter on a very particular diet without any sugar or carbs!
+Many people were disapproval of it, but Cooper proved all the cynics wrong.

-Copper is a real health enthusiast who loves to study nutrition, diets and what certain foods do to the body.
-She's carried out her health research for much of her adult life, and that led to a drastic decision that would eventually affect her daughter too.
+Copper is a real health enthusiast and she loves studying nutrition, diets and what certain foods do to the body.
+She's conducted out her health research for much of her adult life, and that led to a drastic decision that would in the end affect her daughter too.

-Cooper decided to raise her daughter Grace on the Paleo diet from birth.
-This meant that Grace wouldn't be eating processed, jarred baby food like most babies.
-Countless people told her she was wrong, but Cooper wasn't going to back down.
+Cooper made the decision to bring up her daughter Grace on the Paleo diet from birth, which meant that Grace wouldn't be eating any processed, jarred baby food like most babies.
+Many people told her she was not right, but Cooper wasn't going to back down.

 A Paleo diet, aka "caveman diet," means that you eat only Stone Age men would eat, including meat, fish, fruit, and vegetables.
 Cooper discovered the diet for herself in 2010 and it has completely transformed her life.
 But how would it affect a newborn baby?

 4. How Would The Strict Diet Work On Baby Grace?

 Cavemen did have a relatively healthy diet, but that wasn't enough to say they lived healthier than people do today.
 The Paleo diet also insists on cutting grains, legumes, and dairy, which are essential in today's diet.
 So how did Cooper make it work for baby Grace?

 Before Cooper went forth with the Paleo diet for Grace, she did seek out medical advice from a pediatrician.
 Cooper was given a fair warning and told to proceed with caution.
 But this didn't deter Cooper from raising Grace on Paleo since day one.